EUE/Screen Gems

-EUE/Screen Gems Ltd. is an American film and television studio production company that owns and operates facilities in Wilmington, North Carolina; Atlanta, Georgia; and Miami, Florida.
+EUE/Screen Gems Ltd. is an American film and television studio that owns and operates facilities in Miami, Florida.
 The company collaborates with other studios and producers for the development, production, marketing, and distribution of entertainment for feature film, television, and digital content.

 History

 Brothers Stephen and Michael Elliot founded a studio in New York City just before World War II, as photographers for department stores and advertising agencies.
 After the war, they saw the commercial potential of television as an advertising medium.
 In 1948 they teamed up with William Unger to form Elliot, Unger & Elliot (EUE), one of the earliest commercial-production companies for the television industry.

 In 1959, Columbia Pictures acquired EUE and eventually merged it with Screen Gems, Columbia's then-television production division, and renamed the entity EUE/Screen Gems.
 EUE/Screen Gems was managed by Columbia production executive George Cooney.

 In June 1982, Columbia Pictures was sold to The Coca-Cola Company.
-The following year, Cooney acquired EUE/Screen Gems' New York production facility from Coca-Cola.
+The following year, Cooney acquired EUE/Screen Gems' assets from Coca-Cola.

-In 1996, EUE/Screen Gems acquired Carolco Pictures' Wilmington, North Carolina, film and production studios, after Carolco had filed for Chapter 11 bankruptcy reorganization.
+In 1996, EUE/Screen Gems acquired Carolco Pictures' Wilmington, North Carolina film and production studios, after Carolco had filed for Chapter 11 bankruptcy reorganization.
 The facility became EUE/Screen Gems Studios.

-In May 2009 EUE/Screen Gems Studios opened a 10th "Dream Stage" in Wilmington, the third largest film and television production stage in the U.S. The studio is a 37500 sqft columnless structure with a 60x60x10.5-foot, 186,000 gallon special effects water tank.
+In May 2009, EUE/Screen Gems Studios opened Stage 10 in Wilmington, the third largest film and television production stage in the U.S. The studio is a 37500 sqft columnless structure with a 60x60x10.5-foot, 186,000 gallon special effects water tank.

-In 2010, EUE/Screen Gems signed a 50-year lease with the City of Atlanta, Georgia to use the historic Lakewood Fairgrounds as a film and TV production studio.
+In 2010, EUE/Screen Gems signed a 50-year lease with the city of Atlanta, Georgia to use the historic Lakewood Fairgrounds as a film and television production studio.
 In addition to refurbishing and using the historic structures already on the property, the company built a 37500 sqft sound stage.
 With expansion, the complex now offers eleven sound stages with 250,000 square feet of production space.